 - On-campus: a combination of in-person seminars and activities with related online material, and a 6.5 day on-campus session during one summer.

-In addition to PhilaU's M.S. degree, we offer two certificate programs, one in Disaster Medicine and Management and the other in Business Continuity.
+In addition to the M.S. in Disaster Medicine and Management degree program, Philadelphia University offers two certificate programs, one in Disaster Medicine and Management and the other in Business Continuity.